mdfarragher/CLA/Regression/CaliforniaHousing2/README.md

 What are your new RMSE and MAE values?
 Do you seen an improvement?
 Why do you think that is?

+How could you improve these results even further?
+How would you configure the binning and one-hot encoding modules for even better results?

-Share your results in our Slack homework group.
+See if you can improve the model, and share your best results in our Slack homework group.